- Chart

 Core Business Areas

-- Automotive: Design, manufacture, assembly, and sale of passenger cars, minivans, commercial vehicles, and related parts and accessories.
+- Automotive Sales and Manufacturing: Design, manufacturing, assembly, and sale of passenger cars, minivans, commercial vehicles, SUVs, trucks, and related parts and accessories.

-- Financial Services: Provision of vehicle financing and leasing services.
+- Financial Services: Provision of vehicle financing, leasing, and related insurance services to customers and dealers.

 Leadership and Structure